Drug Interactions between grapefruit and imatinib

 Interactions between your drugs

-There were no interactions found in our database between grapefruit and imatinib - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between grapefruit and imatinib.This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 A total of 0 drugs are known to interact with grapefruit.

 - Imatinib is a member of the drug class BCR-ABL tyrosine kinase inhibitors.